Saqui12/shift-managment-api/README.md

 #### Backend Framework
 - **ASP.NET Core 8.0**: Provides the foundation for building the web API, including dependency injection, middleware, and routing.
 #### Database
-- **Entity Framework Core 8.0**: Used for database access and management, supporting both relational (SQL Server) and in-memory databases for testing.
+- **Entity Framework Core 8.0**: Used for database access and management
 - **PostgreSQL (Supabase)**: The primary relational database for production.
 #### Authentication & Authorization
 - **JWT (JSON Web Tokens)**: Secures API endpoints using bearer tokens for authentication.